 Generally, this plan will only approve your request for an exception if the alternative drugs or covered quantities included on the plan's formulary would not be as effective in treating your condition and/or would cause you to have adverse medical effects.

-Members may contact us to ask for an initial coverage decision for a formulary exception.
-When you are requesting an exception, you should submit a statement from your doctor supporting your request.
+You should contact us to ask us for an initial coverage decision for a formulary, tiering, or utilization restriction exception.
+When you are requesting a formulary, tiering, or utilization restriction exception, you should submit a statement from your physician supporting your request.
 Generally, we must make our decision within 72 hours of your request.

 If you would like to request a Medicare Part D coverage determination (such as an exception to the rules or restrictions on our plan's coverage of a drug) or if you would like to make an appeal for us to reconsider a coverage decision, you may contact us as indicated in the table below.